 Date Written: March 1, 2019

-Information frictions play an important role in many theories of expectation formation and macroeconomic fluctuations.
-We use a survey experiment to generate direct evidence on how people acquire and process information.
-Participants can buy different information signals that could help them forecast the future median national home price.
-We use an incentive-compatible mechanism to elicit their willingness to pay for information, and introduce exogenous variation in the rewards for ex-post forecast accuracy.
-We find that participants put higher value on their preferred signal when rewards are higher, and incorporate the signal in their beliefs if they obtain it.
+Information frictions play an important role in many theories of expectation formation.
+We use a survey experiment to generate direct evidence on how people select, acquire and process information.
+Participants can buy different information signals that could help them forecast future national home prices.
+We elicit their willingness to pay for information, and introduce exogenous variation in the cost of information.
+We find that participants put substantial value on their preferred signal and, when acquired, incorporate the signal in their beliefs.
 However, they disagree on which signal to buy.
 As a result, making information cheaper does not decrease the cross-sectional dispersion of expectations.
-We further document that numeracy and the revealed “taste” for accurate expectations are important correlates of heterogeneity in all stages of the expectation formation process.
-We provide a model with costly acquisition and processing of information, and show that it can match almost all of our empirical results.
+We further document that numeracy and the revealed “taste” for accurate expectations are important correlates of heterogeneity in all stages of the process.
+We provide a model with costly acquisition and processing of information, which can match most of our empirical results.

 Keywords: Expectations, Experiment, Housing, Information Frictions, Rational Inattention